 Private label brands are manufactured by a third party and sold under the retailer’s name.
 In many instances, the products are made with the same materials and/or ingredients as their name-brand counterparts.
 Case in point: Costco sells private label coffee that’s actually made by — wait for it — Starbucks.

 For retailers, these products are traditionally cheaper to manufacture, which translates to lower prices for customers.
 But price is just the beginning.
-Private label brands also offer retailers a unique opportunity to deliver a better, more engaging customer experience.
+They also offer retailers a unique opportunity to deliver a better, more engaging customer experience.

 The rise of the private label

 Private label products are nothing new.
 Walmart launched its first store brand, Ol’ Roy dog food, way back in 1983.